 You can reach the trailhead for the Boboyan Divide by driving south of Canberra, through Tharwa, along Naas Road, which turns into Boboyan Road.

-Shortly after Rendezvous Creek there’s a right hand turn onto the Old Boboyan Road where you can park your car by an occasionally locked gate.
-If the gate is open, you can continue driving to the Yankee Hat walking trail car park – however, I’d recommend cycling this first section as it is quite beautiful.
+Shortly after Rendezvous Creek, there’s a right-hand turn onto the Old Boboyan Road where you can park your car by an occasionally locked gate.
+If the gate is open, you can continue driving to the Yankee Hat walking trail car park – however, I recommend cycling this first section as it’s quite beautiful.

-The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould
+The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould, Namadgi National Park, hut, bike, ride, hut

 Boboyan Divide Route Maps

-Day 1 – Full Boboyan Divide route with every hut detour
+Day 1 – Boboyan Divide route with every hut detour

-Day 2 – Full Boboyan Divide route day two with hut detours
+Day 2 – Boboyan Divide route day two with hut detours

 The Boboyan Divide Route

 After heavy rain there can often be pitted sections of trail, so take care.
-While 90% of the route is inaccessible to cars, there is a small section of riding along the Boboyan Road where you may encounter vehicles.
+While 90% of the route is inaccessible to cars, there’s a small section of riding along the Boboyan Road where you may encounter vehicles.

-The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould
+The Boboyan Divide – Canberra’s Best Bikepacking Route, Mattie Gould, Namadgi National Park, bike, ride, bikepacking, trail, forest

 Skill Level